srid/discourse-docker/README.md

 Migration
 ---------

-To migrate an existing Discourse forum:
+To migrate from an existing Discourse forum:

 0. Start only postgresql,redis

-1. Take a snapshot of the database and import it right after starting the postgresql image.
+1. Take a snapshot of the database and import it right after starting the postgresql container.

 2. Run `bin/discourse-start setup`.
-If assets creation fails, try re-running it using `bin/discourse-start "bundle exec rake assets:precompile"`.
+If the assets creation step fails, try re-running it using `bin/discourse-start "bundle exec rake assets:precompile"`.

-3. TODO: import public/uploads/
+3. Import public/uploads directory into data/discourse-public/uploads

+4. Start everything: bin/sup start all